danielaparker/jsoncons/doc/ref/cbor/cbor_ref/array_range.md

-### jsoncons::cbor::cbor_view::array_range
+### jsoncons::cbors::cbor_ref::array_range

 ```c++
 range<const_array_iterator> array_range() const;
 ```
-Returns a "range" that supports a range-based for loop over the elements of a `cbor_view` array
+Returns a "range" that supports a range-based for loop over the elements of a `cbor_ref` array
 Throws `std::runtime_error` if not an array.

 ### Examples